 Even though co-op terms carry lower tuition costs, loans for students attending year-round must now be split evenly between all 3 terms (including co-op terms).
 Students cannot request alternate distribution of their Federal Direct Loans.

 Normally, a student's financial aid package is built around a 9-month academic year with 2 terms of tuition.
 However, as a co-op student, you are going to be a student year-round.
 Therefore, alerting Student Financial Aid that you are on co-op adjusts your budget to 12 months (either 2 terms of tuition or 2 terms of co-op fees with 1 term of the other based on your specific rotation).
 This change can also adjust your eligibility in some aid programs.

 Because some aid will be made available to you when on co-op, your full eligibility in that aid program may exhaust prior to summer term.
-Students taking summer classes will need to plan accordingly to meet their anticipated summer bill.
+Students taking summer classes will need to plan accordingly to meet their anticipated higher summer bill.

 The University of Cincinnati has a rich history in cooperative education.
 In fact, we invented it here.
-Students have a unique opportunity to alternate classes and work in order to gain real-world experience and put into practice the classroom theories.
+Students have a unique opportunity to alternate classes and work in order to gain real-world experience and put into practice classroom theories.